UP-RS-ESP/addem/README.md

 Analysis of Distributions from Digital Elevation Models (ADDEM)
 ---------------------------------------------------------------

-This repository contains a Python implementation of ongoing efforts top analyse the distributions of slopes and curvatures of Digital Elevation Models (DEMs) in the hope that these would be able to provide a more wholesome perspective that can supplement the traditional approaches which
+This repository contains a Python implementation of ongoing efforts to analyse the distributions of slopes and curvatures of Digital Elevation Models (DEMs) in the hope that these would be able to provide a more wholesome perspective that can supplement the traditional approaches which